chesorwell/business/INDUSTRIES.md

     - 6233 Continuing Care Retirement Communities and Assisted Living Facilities for the Elderly
     - 6239 Other Residential Care Facilities
   - 624 Social Assistance
-    - 6244 Child Day Care Services
+    - 6244 Child Care Services
 - 81 Other Services (except Public Administration)
   - 811 Repair and Maintenance
     - 8111 Automotive Repair and Maintenance